-Over the years the club has slowly developed from primarily teaching safe diving at a recreational level, to up to county standard, with the club meeting once a week.
-However, coaching at a competitive level, up to national standard, was achieved with a limited number of divers, over the early years of the club's history.
+Over the years the club have developed from primarily teaching safe diving at recreational level to county standard, with the club meeting once a week.
+However, coaching competitively up to national standard was achieved only with a limited number of divers in the early days.

 For many years the club had around 50/60 divers, due mainly to coaching availability and pool time.
 A brave decision, however, was made in 2009 by the club committee to appoint a full-time head coach, Jo Hewat.